PeppyHare/r/content/notes/UWAA560/90-student-lectures.md

 - Emissivity measurement error bars are pretty wide (10 percent).
 What limits this measurement?
 Answer: Usual way you measure this is by putting your material in an oven and measuring emission with thermocouples, which can be difficult for an entire setup.
 Additionally, emissivity can change dramatically with angle of incidence, wavelength, etc. So a better way to reduce this error is by computing emissivity ratios by measuring multiple wavelengths (multi-color pyrometry).

-# Coded Aperture Imaging - Matt
+# Coded Aperture Imaging - Matt Russell

 Technique for imaging high energy x-rays and gamma rays.